IMAGINE-Consortium/imagine/doc/source/components.rst

 .. literalinclude:: ../../imagine/templates/thermal_electrons_template.py

-Note that the return value of the method :py:meth:`get_field()  <imagine.fields.base_fields.ThermalElectronDensityField>` must be of type
+Note that the return value of the method :py:meth:`compute_field()  <imagine.fields.base_fields.ThermalElectronDensityField>` must be of type
 :py:class:`astropy.units.Quantity`, with shape consistent with the coordinate grid, and units of :math:`\rm cm^{-3}`.